 He shares a method to recognize and organize your thoughts and feelings, so you can make informed decisions, not just individually, but as a team.
 Specifically, both positivism and caution can be used constructively (he coins it wearing the “yellow hat” and “black hat” in his technique):

 The book actually covers not just two, but six hats or perspectives, all of which have a role to play in developing robust decisions and plans.
-Read more in our book summary here.
+Read more in our Six Thinking Hats summary.

 The next time you find yourself in a difficult situation and losing hope, remember this important lesson on the Stockdale Paradox – if a prisoner of war can survive captivity for more than 7 years, you can overcome your circumstances too!